Bringing home baby: Helping your older child adjust to a new sibling

 Plan for 1:1 time with your older child

 Although a lot of your focus will be on the new baby, especially in the newborn stage, it’s important that your older child is getting plenty of quality time with you as well.
 Here are some ways that you can achieve this:

 - Stagger your children’s schedules so that the baby goes to bed before your older child.
 This will give you some 1:1 time to reconnect at the end of the day.

 - Try not to do everything in the nursery or bedroom.
 Instead, you might want to feed your baby in the living room while your older child plays next to you or have your baby do one of their naps in the pram/stroller while you play with your older child outside.

 - Plan a special 1:1 outing with your child from time to time.
 It can be as simple as going to the park together or you might want to do something more adventurous like see a movie, go to the beach or have lunch out at a cafe or restaurant.

 So there you have it, our top tips to help your toddler or older child adjust to the idea of having a new sibling.
 We hope these strategies help to make bringing home your new baby an exciting and enjoyable experience for the whole family.

-If your new baby is already here and you’re finding it hard to juggle the needs of both your children, our sleep consultants would love to share their tips with you.
-You can chat to our amazing consultants in the Village section of our Little Ones App, day or night.
+If your new baby is already here and you’re finding it hard to juggle the needs of both your children, our sleep consultants have shared some further tips in THIS article.
+For more personalised advice and support, subscribe to our Little Ones App to get instant access to our Village, where you can reach out to our certified sleep consultants day or night.

 Colleen.
 (2015, January 8).
 When Your Baby Can Hear in the Womb.
 What to Expect.